 Address: Eighth St. and Ohio Avenue, Lemoyne, PA

 General Jenkins Monument at the Rupp House - The General Jenkins Monument in Mechanicsburg is another one-of-a-kind historical site and is credited as being the farthest north Confederate monument in the United States.
 The monument is a ten-foot obelisk designed by noted Civil War artist Gary Casteel and located beside the Rupp House.
 General Albert G. Jenkins was a former Congressman from Virginia and a plantation slave-owner.
 He died after having his arm amputated in May 1864.

 Address: 5115 East Trindle Road, Mechanicsburg, PA

 Molly Pitcher Grave & Statue - Molly Pitcher was renowned for her bravery during the Revolutionary War.
-She is well-known for assisting her husband at his gun station during the Battle on Monmouth.
-Learn more about this heroine at the Cumberland County Historical Society.
+She is well-known for assisting her husband at his gun station during the Battle of Monmouth.
+Read more about Molly Pitcher here or learn more about this heroine at the Cumberland County Historical Society.

 Address: South Bedford and East South Streets, Carlisle, PA